MSekrst/sofascore-academy-2020/project/README.md

 ## Testing

-Write testes where it makes sense.
+Write tests where it makes sense.
 Reducers are core logic and should be fully tested.
 Basic components can also be easily tested.
 Testing more complex components will uncover most bugs but is more complex, so try writing few complex tests to get grasp of testing problems (test integration of more components, proper event handling, etc.).
 Test are good indicator of code architecture quality.
 If component or function can be easily tested that indicates that architecture is good and vice versa.

 ## API